bertavincze/shipyard/README.md

     - A heavy container is a kind of basic container
     - A refrigerated container which is a kind of heavy container
     - Any container may have special properties for containing explosives
-    - Any container may have special properties for containing toxics
+    - Any container may have special properties for containing toxic material.

 Each ship has capacity that may be different.
 The capacity has the following parts:
     - Maximum number of toxic and explosive containers (optional for a ship)